jblanco89/MLOps_zoomcamp_course/README.md

 ### MLFlow Run

-In Virtual Machine instance og Google Cloud Platform you should use a command like this:
+In Virtual Machine instance of Google Cloud Platform you should use a command like this:

 ```bash
 mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri postgresql://postgres:passwod@sql_private_ip:5432/mlflow --default-artifact-root gs://storage_bucket_name